databydata/databydata.github.io/TM/S4Hana/SAP-Products.md

 ### SAP LE
 - SAP Logistic Execution which contains a Transportation Solution.
-- It has two parts: SAP LE-TRA, SAP TM
+- It has two parts: Warehouse Management, SAP LE-TRA
 - LE-TRA will be discontinued in 2030 and SAP TM will be used in near future

 ***LE-TRA** also known as shipment module